-Receive Data RD
+RD

-Data is being received if this LED is flashing.
-On indicates a low state on the line and off indicates a high state or no data being received.
+Receive data indicates activity on the DTE receive data line.
+Flashing indicates data is being received.
+Solid ON indicates a low state on the receive data line, and a solid OFF indicates a high state or no data being received.